khulanJargalsaikhan/khulanJargalsaikhan/README.md

 *(Use username: admin, password: admin to edit, delete, and add products)*

 https://hidden-bastion-33791.herokuapp.com/   -Sport Teams
-*(Use username: bart, password: bart to add player or edit player; Use username: admin, password: admin to add team or register new user)*
+*(Use username: bart, password: bart to add a player or edit player; Use username: admin, password: admin to add a team or register a new user)*

 https://desolate-basin-54430.herokuapp.com/   -ToDo list